NikyJinx/STM32_Morse_Encoder_Decoder/README.md

 ### Option 1: Use the Full Project (Recommended)

 1. Clone or download this repository
-2. Open it in **STM32CubeIDE**
+2. Open **STM32CubeIDE**
+3. Import the folder into the workspace
-3. The `.ioc` file is already included — all peripheral configurations are ready to use
+4. The `.ioc` file is already included so all peripheral configurations are ready to use

 ### Option 2: Integrate into Your Own Project

 Starting from scratch in STM32CubeIDE:

-1. Create a new STM32 project with your custom `.ioc`
+1. Create a new STM32 project with your custom `.ioc` (If you're using the F401RE, it is recommended to use the same pin config.)
 2. Copy the following files into the appropriate folders:
    - `Core/Src/Morse.c`
    - `Core/Src/lcd_i2c.c`
    - `Core/Inc/Morse.h`
    - `Core/Inc/lcd_i2c.h`
-3. Add these files to your build
-4. Write your own `main.c` logic using the provided functions
+3. Write your own `main.c` logic using the provided functions